 The British Council in Singapore offers a wide range of English classes for young children – including group courses, one-to-one private lessons and study camps.

-The British Council offers English enrichment classes in three locations around Singapore – Napier Road Centre, Tampines Centre and Toa Payoh Centre.
+The British Council offers English enrichment classes in two locations around Singapore – Napier Road Centre and Toa Payoh Centre.

 Sign up today HERE!